saulpw/visidata/dev/ROADMAP-someday.md

 - [ColumnsSheet] show subcolumns and their parent column (for expand/contract)

+- [FreqSheet] --follow option to continue grouping as new rows are loaded on the source sheet #366

 - [sheets] start/drop datetimes
    - [sheets] number of derivative sheets (two columns, for immediate children and to any depth)
    - [sheets] number of commands executed on that sheet (as a list so they can be viewed separately)